anhlbt/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 >> Lambda functions are a type of Python function that often does not have a name.
-Sometimes this function type is called "anonymous" or "inline."
+Sometimes functions of this type are called "anonymous" or "inline."
 In contrast to regular functions that are declared with `def`, lambda functions are usually simpler and shorter--often one line of code.

 ```python
 from __future__ import print_function